 Insider’s tip: Four miles south on State 1 in San Simeon, Sebastian’s Cafe serves juicy burgers using beef from the nearby Hearst Ranch, and a tasting bar serves varietals from Hearst Ranch Winery.

-Just steps away from the carnival rides, games, and snack bars of the Santa Monica Pier—in fact, right below Pacific Park’s carousel—sits this unassuming attraction that offers a fascinating window into the underwater community of this famous L.A. beach town.
+Just steps away from the carnival rides, games and snack bars of the Santa Monica Pier—in fact, directly below Pacific Park’s carousel—sits this unassuming attraction that offers a fascinating window into the underwater community of this famous LA beach town.

-Managed by an environmental nonprofit group called Heal the Bay, the Santa Monica Pier Aquarium houses 100 local species—from charmingly cute sea hares to spooky moray eels—and invites guests to get hands-on through exhibits and daily educational programs.
-Plus, it’s free for kids age 12 and younger and only $5 for adults.
+Managed by an environmental non-profit group called Heal the Bay, the Heal the Bay Aquarium houses 100 local species—from charmingly cute sea hares to spooky moray eels—and invites guests to get hands-on through displays and daily educational programmes.
+Plus, it’s free for kids aged 12 and younger and only $5 for adults.

-Tag along, for instance, with staffers to collect sand crab data out on the beach.
-Look at (harmless) horn or swell sharks in an open-top tank, or check out a colorful mural to learn about water’s journey through the Santa Monica Mountains watershed.
-Kids can stick their hands in the touch tanks to get acquainted with sea cucumbers, urchins, and hermit crabs, or explore the simulated tide exhibit that shows how anemones and juvenile fish do their own version of surfing.
+Join staff to collect sand crab data out on the beach.
+Take a look at (harmless) horn or swell sharks in an open-top tank, or check out the colourful mural to learn about water’s journey through the Santa Monica Mountains watershed.
+Children can stick their hands in the touch tanks to get acquainted with sea cucumbers, urchins and hermit crabs, or explore the simulated tide display that shows how anemones and juvenile fish have their own version of surfing.

-Check the website for daily activities, such as the Microscopic Safari, during which kids get to look through scopes to see the tiniest Santa Monica denizens.
+Check the website for daily activities, such as the Microscopic Safari, during which children can look through scopes to see the tiniest Santa Monica denizens.

 The largest municipal park in Los Angeles, Griffith Park protects 4,210 acres/1,704 hectares of mountains and canyons at the eastern end of the Santa Monica Mountains.
 It’s a remarkable stretch of rough, hilly wilderness in the heart of such an enormous urban area.
 Choose from more than 50 miles/80 kilometres of trails lacing the chaparral-studded slopes, including one to the top of 1,625-foot/495-metre Mount Hollywood, the park’s highest point.
 Unpaved roads also provide access for mountain bikers and trail rides; guided rides out of Sunset Ranch include great views of the Hollywood sign.